grpc/proposal/A72-open-telemetry-tracing.md

 the most sensitive language to performance, based on internal micro benchmarking.
 Therefore, gRPC will only support `grpc-trace-bin` and TextMap propagators.

-gRPC will expose a custom `grpcTraceBinPropagator` that implements `TextMapPropagator`.
+gRPC will expose a custom `GrpcTraceBinPropagator` that implements `TextMapPropagator`.
 This grpc-provided propagator still uses the `grpc-trace-bin` header for context propagation.
 When using `grpc-trace-bin` the OpenCensus spanContext and OpenTelemetry spanContext are identical, therefore a gRPC OpenCensus client can speak with a gRPC OpenTelemetry server and vice versa.
 Users can provide a single composite propagator that combines one or multiple `TextMapPropagator` for their client and server separately.
 This way, users can define their own migration path for context propagators in distributed components, see detailed discussion in the later session.
 Configuring gRPC OpenTelemetry with this propagator when dealing with cross-process concerns during migration is straightforward and recommended.
-In the long term, community standardized propagators, e.g. W3C is more encouraged than `grpcTraceBinPropagator`.
+In the long term, community standardized propagators, e.g. W3C is more encouraged than `GrpcTraceBinPropagator`.

 ####  Propagator API in Java/Go
-The pseudocode below demonstrates `grpcTraceBinPropagator` and the corresponding gRPC Getter/Setter with an optimization path.
+The pseudocode below demonstrates `GrpcTraceBinPropagator` and the corresponding gRPC Getter/Setter with an optimization path.

 ```Java